Decreasing Term Life Insurance

 One thing that people should consider before they decide to take out a life insurance policy is whether or not you have a death in service benefit included in your work contract.
 This benefit will pay out to your dependents in the case of your death during the time that you work for your employer.

 A typical death in service benefit is valued at about four times the cost of your annual salary.
 This may seem like quite a lot but normally it would not go far when it comes to supporting your family.
-Therefore even if you do have this benefit, you should probably still think about life insurance.
+Therefore even if you do have this benefit, you should probably still think about getting a supplemental life insurance quote to see what extra cover you can get to ensure your family's financial security.

 If you do have this benefit you should factor it in to your decision on how large a sum to insure.
 If you want to secure a sum ten times the amount of your annual salary and your benefit covers four times your salary, then perhaps you should insure a sum that covers six times the cost of your annual salary.
 By doing this you will pay a lot less for your insurance policy because the amount your insurer will pay out will be smaller than the amount it would have been.